fernandocarballeda/Musical_Instrument_Audio_Classification/README.md

 ## Models

-This script contains the definition of the models we will train to try to perform a good classification of the audios.
+``models.py`` contains the definition of the models we will train to try to perform a good classification of the audios.
 It contains some models from scratch and other pretrained ones.
 Feel free to include new models in order to get a better accuracy in the classification.

 ## Training

-This script is in charge of training the different models defined in the ``models.py`` script.
+``train.py`` is in charge of training the different models defined in the ``models.py`` script.
 It performs a train_test_split with the data contained in ``clean_folder``.

 By changing the ``model_type`` parameter we can choose the model we want to train, like this: